-- Help Me Grow – Help Me Grow Kent offers referrals to community organizations for families who will be supported by a Care Coordinator that offers individualized care plans.
+- Help Me Grow Kent offers referrals to community organizations for families who are supported by a Care Coordinator that offers individualized care plans.
 Resources available include basic needs, childcare, and preschool, among others.
 Help Me Grow is a jointly run program between the Great Start Collaborative and Kent Intermediate School District that is available to any family living in Kent County with a child prenatal through five years old.

 - The Hispanic Center of Western Michigan will support expectant mothers and parents with children age 0-5 by providing them with opportunities to access resources and programs to enhance the development of their children.
 They will focus on the family as a whole and assist with their basic needs to help them reach self-sufficiency.

 Niche Navigators.
 These navigation experts serve a specific population within Kent County.
 Each program reaches families and directs them to the available resources.